How to Get $20 Down Payment Car Insurance (2025)

 How to Get a $20 Down Payment on Car Insurance

 Securing a $20 down payment on car insurance is uncommon, but you can reduce your upfront cost by selecting an affordable policy and qualifying for discounts.
-Choosing minimum coverage can significantly lower your deposit since these plans often require less upfront.
-Some insurers, like GEICO, offer deposits as low as $17 for minimum coverage.
+Minimum coverage can lower your deposit since these plans require less upfront.
+Some insurers, like GEICO, offer minimum coverage deposits as low as $15.

 While full coverage provides more protection, it usually requires a higher down payment.
 You can also lower your car insurance costs by improving your credit score, completing a defensive driving course or raising your deductible.